ProfessorJames/hangman/README.md

 * Testing has been performed on both Gitpod and Code Institute's Heroku Terminal to ensure comprehensive validation of functionality.

 ## Bugs

-* The number of blanks being displayed initially does not seem to be the length of the word.
-Need to investigate and fix.
+### Solved Bugs
+* During development, an issue arose where the display was showing one more blank space than the actual number of letters in the word to be guessed.
+Initially, this issue was fixed by updating the range to be one less than the length of the word.
+However, this was an inccorect approach which was revealed during testing.
+Subsequently the code was refactored and the error was removed.
+* During development, it was noticed that a user could enter the same letter more than once when attempting to guess the word.
+To improve the user experience and prevent duplicate guesses, the input function has been updated.
+Now, a letter can only be guessed by the user once, ensuring a smoother gameplay flow.
+If the user enters a duplicate letter, they are prompted to guess a new letter.
+A message is displayed asking them to input a different letter.
-* There is an issue with the graphics being displayed.
-Sometimes getting the following error: File "run.py", line 138, in play_game print(GRAPHICS[counter]) IndexError: list index out of range.
-Need to fix.
-Could be to do with counter variable incrementing if the same letter is picked a number of times.
-Print counter to console to track.
-Code was refactored to so that it does not need a counter variable.
-The counter variable was causing issues when a player selected a letter that tehy had already selected.
+* An error was encountered occasionally, with the message: "File 'run.py', line 138, in play_game, print(GRAPHICS[counter]), IndexError: list index out of range."
+This error likely occurred due to the counter variable incrementing incorrectly when the same letter was picked multiple times.
+To address this, the code has been refactored to eliminate the need for a counter variable.
+This modification ensures smoother gameplay, especially when a player selects a letter they have already chosen.
-* There was an issue with the update check_if_player_loses function.
+* There was an issue with the check_if_player_loses function.
 If a player ran out of lives and lost the game the incorrect graphic was being displayed.
 The code was updated so that if a user runs out of lives the last item in the GRAPHICS array is displayed (the completed hangman).
-This way when a player runs out of lives and the game is over the correct graphic will display.
+This way when a player runs out of lives and the game is over the correct graphic is displayed.

-### Solved Bugs
-* During development the display was showing one more blank space than there were letters in the word to be guessed.
-This was solved by updating the range to be one less than the length of the word.
-* During development it was noticed a user could enter the same letter more than once.
-TODO. update input function so that letter can only be added by user once.
+* When the app was deployed on Heroku, an error message occasionally appeared indicating that the logo file contained incorrect escape characters.
+This error stemmed from the backslash (\) characters used in the Hangman logo within the art.py file.
+To resolve this issue, the backslashes were appropriately escaped within the Hangman logo string, ensuring that Python interpreted them as literal characters rather than escape characters.

 # Deployment